What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough, knowledgeable review.

 So why do do knife reviews at all?
 Simple – I am a cutlery addict and can’t quit.
 I LOVE all kinds of edged implements.
 I truly enjoy trying out new designs and steels, and you the reader like seeing the videos and posts.
 The number of views and the positive feedback and comments prove that.

 From a business perspective, knife reviews drive traffic to Survivalcommonsense.com, and makes the site more attractive to sponsors and advertisers.
 It helps generate income so the reader never has to pay to view any of the information.
-With that said, I do appreciate my readers visiting my sponsors. (see the ads on the right side of the site) My sponsors don’t control the site’s content but they do appreciate you visiting their website.
+With that said, I do appreciate my readers visiting my sponsors. (see the ads on the right side of the site) My sponsors don’t have input or control of the site’s content but they do appreciate you visiting their website.

 ANYONE CAN DO A KNIFE REVIEW